drewsamsen/spark-next/docs/development/REFACTORING.md

    - Eliminated direct Supabase calls from the categorization module
    - Integrated with the clean architecture pattern
    - Added tag-specific methods for use by the tag service

+2. **Categories Repository**: ✅
+   - Fully implemented to handle category-specific database operations
+   - Implemented methods for CRUD operations on categories
+   - Added methods for managing relationships between categories and resources
+   - Category service refactored to use the repository instead of direct database calls

+3. **Jobs Repository**: ✅
+   - Implemented to handle job-specific database operations
+   - Created methods for managing categorization jobs and actions
+   - Added utilities for tracking job actions on resources
+   - Job service refactored to use the repository instead of direct database calls

 ### Utilities